Namanlashkari/assingementRadiusAgent/README.md

 Problem & Assumption :
     This file contains the problem statement and the list of assumptions I have made while preparing the solution

+SolutionOverview :
+    This file discusss the possbile solution approaches and future extendsion to solution.
+It is a subject to discussion and I tried my best to give a brief overview of what I thought could lead to better results and am open to comments on the same.

 Solution1:

     This contains the first solution, it requires you to setup your flask server for handling the rest API's.